anttisalonen/progbook/rst/redis_ajax_glue.rst

 This should result in two relevant URLs that we serve in our Python code:

-* The guessing game itself: an HTML page with the relevant Javascript that allows the user to play the game
+* The guessing game itself: an HTML page with the relevant JavaScript that allows the user to play the game
 * The URL that receives the number of guesses and is called by our AJAX request

 We should now be able to store something resembling a high score list in a database, but we're still lacking the possibility for the user to enter his or her name, configuring the maximum number the computer thinks of and understanding how exactly turn the contents of a key in a database to a correctly sorted high score list.
 This will be the scope for the next sections.